milind-prajapat/Pixelate/README.md

 # Pixelate
 A project based on image processing and path finding algorithm using pybullet for simulation

-This project is a path solver following the instructions given in the following PS- [Problem Statement](https://drive.google.com/file/d/1DETWGOMy4nRsJz9X7VkrQKtws0t4Pp7y/view?usp=sharing)
+This project is based on the instructions given in the following PS- [Problem Statement](https://drive.google.com/file/d/1DETWGOMy4nRsJz9X7VkrQKtws0t4Pp7y/view?usp=sharing)

 ## Installation Guidelines